 Circumstances that affected your academic performance

 This is the place to address something that significantly impacted your performance while taking your test, or if you think that part of your score comes up significantly short and is not representative of your academic aptitude.
-Tell us more about this, but then be sure to point to other evidence of your academic aptitude.
+Tell us more about this, but then be sure to point to other evidence that you believe does demonstrate your abilities.
 You can also use this space to inform us of any upcoming GMAT/GRE test date(s), if applicable, and when our team can expect to hear from you with an update.

 Work trajectory or jumps in employment history

 The employment history section of your application is the place to address any employment gaps of three months or more.
 It is not necessary to repeat that information here.
 If, however, there are other aspects of your work progression like your organization having a flat structure with promotions being rare, your move from one employer/industry/role to the next might look like a departure from your previous trajectory, or you just started with a new employer and you worry how the admissions committee might perceive your decision to now apply to business school, speak to it in this section.

 We ask you to provide evidence that you are smart, accomplished, aware, and encouraging elsewhere in your application.
 We are deliberate about the questions we ask and evaluate the information provided in all parts of your application.
 We appreciate that there is more to you than what you can fit into three essays and other supporting materials, yet we ask that you exercise good judgment and restraint.
-Ask yourself if you can put the information you are considering providing here elsewhere in your application.
+Ask yourself if the information you are considering providing here fits elsewhere in your application.
 Using the Optional Information section to highlight additional examples of accomplishments at work, community involvement, why you are applying for an MBA now, etc. might not be an effective use of this space or your time.
 Likewise, this is not the place to throw in an essay you wrote for another school.
 While that sounds like obvious advice, we’ve seen it before, and it isn’t helpful to our evaluation.

 Final thoughts on tone and structure.